Up to Date Travel Advisories – Advice & Information for Visitors to Uganda

-Security has been dramatically increased; however, the prudent and safe thing to do, unless you are being transported by one of the major hotels, is to avoid the Entebbe Expressway at night.
-That is precisely what we have done with our clients.
+Security has been dramatically increased.
+However, the prudent and safe thing to do is to avoid nighttime driving on the Entebbe Expressway.
+The exception would be that you are being transported by one of the major hotels in Kampala on a bus.
+That is what we have done with our clients.
 It is not a significant problem, but it has happened on a few occasions.

 Lights along the Entebbe Expressway have been promised, which will make a difference.
 In the meantime, increased security by the Police and Local Defense Units has acted as a deterrent to incidents.